 There were no reported hate crimes for the years 2019, 2020, and 2021.

 Please refer to the contact list below to report a matter of security:

-The Jeanne Clery Disclosure of campus Security Policy and Crime Statistics Act and the Higher Education Opportunity Act (HEOA) require that Meridian University report crimes on campus, and campus buildings or properties that meet all of the following criteria:
+The Jeanne Clery Disclosure of Campus Security Policy, the Crime Statistics Act, and the Higher Education Opportunity Act (HEOA) require that Meridian University report crimes on campus, campus buildings, or properties that meet all the following criteria: